hhyleung/hhyleung.github.io/_pages/cheatsheets.md

 permalink: /cheatsheets.html
 ---

 These are last minute cheatsheets I made when I was revising for certification exams.
-Note that these cheatsheets do not include all topics covered in the exam, but rather a few points/topics that are easily confused or forgotten.
+Note that these cheatsheets do not include all topics covered in the exam, but rather a few key points / topics that are easily confused or forgotten.

 A list of technical certificates that I have obtained can be found at the [certificates]({{ site.url }}{{ site.baseurl }}/certificates.html) page.